Author

 I could not convince her to let it go and move on.
 That would be life.
 The life she “tells” me she wants for herself and her family.

 You might want to consider writing a mini-saga of only 50 words and see how well you’d do.
-Within time, I’m sure you’ll improve your skill and word choice, word color and creative verbal design.
+Within time, I’m sure you’ll improve your skill and word choice, word color, and creative verbal design.
 It would be a good step in the right direction to get your creative juices flowing for your success.

-Let me encourage you to let the past go.
-I know I have said this before, but if you don’t make peace with your past, it will keep showing up in your present.
 Let past hurts, past failures, past falling downs go, and move on.
 You can’t change it now.
-If you’ve done your part and asked for forgiveness, or even if they didn’t give you that chance to accept your request for healing, it’s okay, because it’s over.
+If you’ve done your part and asked for forgiveness, or even if they didn’t give you that chance to accept your request for healing, it’s okay because it’s over.
 It’s done.
-For some it’s forgotten, for others it never meant a thing to them, so stop cheating on your future with your past—it’s over.
+For some, it’s forgotten, for others, it never meant a thing to them, so stop cheating on your future with your past—it’s over.
 It’s time to let it go and move on—that’s life.

-Now, breathe and clear your mind, soul and heart, and move in the direction of your dreams.
+Now, breathe and clear your mind, soul, and heart, and move in the direction of your dreams.
 I’ll be here every week to cheer you on.

 Deb Sofield

-Deb Sofield is a Keynote Speaker, Author of the book, Speak without Fear – Rock Star Presentation Skills to get People to Hear What You Say and Encouragement For Your Life ~ Tough Love Memos to Help You Fight Your Battles and Change the World, Radio Talk Show Host in the Salem Network, Podcaster and President of her own Executive Speech Coaching Co., which trains women and men for success in speaking, crisis communications, presentation skills, media and message development in the U.S. and abroad.
+Deb Sofield is a Keynote Speaker, Author of five books, Speak without Fear – Rock Star Presentation Skills to get People to Hear What You Say, Perfecting Your Platform - Transforming Your Stage Presence into Stage Power.
+Encouragement For Your Life ~ Tough Love Memos to Help You Fight Your Battles and Change the World, Vol. 1-3, Former Radio Talk Show Host in the Salem Network, Podcaster and President of her own Executive Speech Coaching Co., which trains women and men for success in speaking, crisis communications, presentation skills, media and message development in the U.S. and abroad.

 Leave a Reply